danavery/attention-encodings/README.md

   * Cosine similarity produces more interpretable results
   * Applied between complete layer outputs and vocabulary embeddings

+* Positional Encoding Effects:
+  * Comparing embeddings with and without positional encoding shows relatively small differences
+  * It's a good demonstration of how positional encodings are designed to inform but not dominate token meanings
+  * Rankings shift enough to encode position information while preserving core relationships between tokens

 Using RoBERTa-base from Hugging Face:

 * 12 attention layers